 Weighting Achievement Weighted Achievement

-Property Revenue (1) 30% 139% 112%
+Property Revenue (1) 30% 139% 1120/

-Adjusted EBITDA (2) 50% 140% 11270
+Adjusted EBITDA (2) 50% 140% 112%

-^{(1) 2018} Company financial goals for total property revenue exclude pass-through revenue.
-For a reconciliation of total properly revenue, excluding pass-through, see Appendix A.
+- 2018 Company financial goals for total property revenue exclude pass-through revenue.
+For a reconciliation of total properly revenue, excluding pass-through, see Appendix A - Definitions of non-GAAP financial measured and reconciliations to GAAP can be found in Appendix A.